RJEXE/VelardeVentures/README.md

 ## Info
 - We Are an Internet Marketing Service
 - Digital marketing services are professional services that help market or advertise your business online, like through search, social media, and paid channels.
-They focus solely on digital channels versus traditional marketing channels like print or television
+They focus solely on digital channels versus traditional marketing channels like print or television.
 - We Help You Market your Bussiness anwhere from over and under and we also do anything under the rainbow
 - We Are Located In https://goo.gl/maps/FqYs3X8z6tdVnbVg9 or 225-5 Ishimori, Kani, Gifu 509-0216, Japan
 - We are Always Open